 If you own physical property in the UAE, it will still be subject to Sharia law and the standard distributions.

-This article covers all you need to know about wills, who needs them, the types that are available, guardianship and how to get them written.
+This article covers all you need to know about wills, who needs them, the types that are available, guardianship, cost, and how to get started.

 Where there’s a will, there’s a way to protect your family

-Having wills matters and they need to be written properly.
+Having a will matters and they need to be written properly.
 The right one depends on your situation and I can give you advice on what you need.
-In some cases, you need a home country will and also a UAE one.
+In some cases, you may need a home country will and also a UAE one.

-Wills are not just about money and assets and one of the main reasons for writing them is for the benefit of your children.
+Wills are not just about money and assets.
+One of the main reasons for writing them is for the benefit of your children.
 Guardianship is a major issue and if you do not have a will that specifies permanent guardians in the event of the death of both parents, the decision will be made by a court and may not be what you would have wanted.

 DIY wills are a bad idea and a false economy.
 Protecting your family is too important not to do it properly and I have an arrangement with a legal practice that is very cost effective.
 The intention is to keep the fees down as much as possible and the process as simple as it can be.
 In the vast majority of cases everything can be done online, without any physical meetings but you still get my advice as to what is best in your particular situation.